Avinasui/Customer-Sentiment-Analysis-on-Airlines/README.md

 ### Python NLP Script

 1. Ensure you have the necessary libraries installed (`pandas`, `nltk`, `vaderSentiment`, etc.).
-2. Run `python_nlp_script.py` to preprocess and analyze the customer review data.
+2. Run `python_nlp_script.ipynb` to preprocess and analyze the customer review data.
 3. The script will generate sentiment scores and insights based on the input data.

 ### Web Scraping Automation (IBM Cloud)

 1. Set up an IBM Cloud account and create a Python runtime environment.
-2. Deploy `web_scrape_automation.py` as a scheduled task to run daily for retrieving new reviews from Skytrax.
+2. Deploy `web_scrape_automation.ipynb` as a scheduled task to run daily for retrieving new reviews from Skytrax.
 3. Configure the script to store the scraped data in your preferred database or storage solution.

 ## Power BI Report